kschweiger/TDDIntroduction/markdown/advanced_topics.md

 - It can be used to raise exceptions
 - If it is a iterable every time the function is called it will return the next value

-Here we use the function from the last example but instead of mocking the return value we make the mocked function retrun a `KeyError` as the `glob.glob` would if passing a `int`:
+Here we use the function from the last example but instead of mocking the return value we make the mocked function return a `KeyError` as the `glob.glob` would if passing a `int`:

 ```python
 def test_fs_list_exception(mocker):